 When consulting on the introduction of marriage for same sex couples, the Coalition Government considered that it was unnecessary to extend civil partnership to opposite sex couples, given the availability of both civil and religious marriage.

-Following the introduction of marriage for same sex couples in England and Wales in March 2014, and in Scotland in December 2014, the number of civil partnerships fell.
-There were just over a thousand civil partnerships formed in the UK in 2015.
-Between 29 March 2014 and 30 June 2015, there were 7,366 marriages formed between same sex couples in England and Wales.
+Between the introduction of same sex marriage in England and Wales on 29 March 2014 and the end of 2015, there were 9,978 marriages formed between same sex couples in England and Wales.
 Couples in civil partnerships in England and Wales have been able to convert their civil partnership into a marriage since 10 December 2014.
-Between that date, and 30 June 2015, 7,732 couples converted their civil partnership into a marriage in England and Wales.
-In 2015, there were 1,671 marriages formed between same sex couples in Scotland, of which 936 were between couples who were already in a civil partnership.
+A further 11,557 couples have done so between that date and the end of 2015.

 In 2014, the Coalition Government consulted on the future of civil partnership in England and Wales.
 Among other things, the Government asked for views on opening up civil partnership to opposite sex couples.
 In June 2014, the Coalition Government stated that, in responses to the consultation, there was no united call for reform and that it had decided not to do anything at that time.

 Issues in relation to civil status are devolved.
 The Scottish Government also consulted on the future of civil partnership in Scotland.
 In November 2017, the Scottish Government published its response to the consultation.
 It stated that it did not intend to legislate on civil partnership at that time but would continue to consider the evidence on potential take-up of mixed-sex civil partnership in Scotland.